zemiguelmoreira/zemiguelmoreira/README.md

 ## Software Engineer

-Currently focused on mobilty systems, collaborating with a leading company in the sector to advance the technical modernization of mobility services.
+Currently focused on mobilty systems, working at a leading company in the sector to advance the technical modernization of mobility services.
 Former [SEA:ME](https://www.seame.space/) Intern and [42 School](https://www.42network.org/) graduate.